Parkersburg High School: Mascot, alma mater, and school colors

 The nickname "Big Reds" came to PHS in 1915 with the arrival of Ralph Jones, who came from Denison University.
 The Big Reds of Denison were an athletic power at the time and their colors were red and white.
-The name was adopted by Parkersburg, as well as the school colors.
+The name was adopted by Parkersburg, as were the school colors.

 The mascot of PHS is the Big Red Indian.
 It was adopted in 1961.

-The Alma Mater of PHS is set to the tune of the song "Spanish Chant", also known as "Spanish Hymn".
-This is the same song used by Ohio State University for their alma mater, and is known there as Carmen Ohio.
+The alma mater of PHS is set to the tune of the song "Spanish Chant", also known as the "Spanish Hymn".
+This is the same song used by Ohio State University for their alma mater, and is known there as "Carmen Ohio".
 The PHS alma mater pre-dates Ohio State's.

 Music

-PHS is home to musical ensembles that are regarded as some of the most successful ones in the state.
+PHS is home to musical ensembles that are regarded as some of the most successful in the state.
 The most recognizable ensemble is the Parkersburg Big Red Band.
-In addition to these groups, Parkersburg High School has a percussion ensemble, jazz ensemble, chamber choir, men's ensemble, and women's ensemble.
+Parkersburg High School also has a percussion ensemble, jazz ensemble, chamber choir, men's ensemble, and women's ensemble.